intmus/inttheory22-23/_16-intro-to-modulation/c1-ex-otherdiatonicmod.md

 Even though there is no common chord pivot available, this excerpt still relies on the voice-leading and a functional progression to modulate.
 The listener expects the F major triad (m.5, beat 1) to resolve to a B-flat triad.
 Instead, Bach alters one pitch from the B-flat triad turning the B-flat triad into a B diminished triad, and thereby creates a pivot on a secondary function.
 This is a *secondary function pivot modulation*.

 We label these using the same bracket system that we use for common chord pivot modulations, but one or both of the chords will be a secondary function.
-In this case, the top part of the bracket will contain "vii<sup>o6</sup>/ii", and the bottom part will containing "c: vii<sup>o6</sup>".
+In this case, the top part of the bracket will contain "vii<sup>o6</sup>/ii", and the bottom part will containing "Cm: vii<sup>o6</sup>".

 #### Secondary function pivot modulation principles